karock5345/aqs8server/readme.md

 - Others websocket is internal only protect by session cookie
 - Modify the HTMLs for SVG image (e.g. branch settings, ticket format, ticket route, etc.)
 - Fixed bug : Softkey web version, the queue list update by Websocket no "Call" button and fixed the ticket time format
+- Settings page will be split to 3 pages (Settings, Advanced settings, Admin settings)
 ### <span style="color:orange;">**Version 8.1.5**</span>
 - Romove API function for migrate DB for HHT
 - Fixed bug : deploy to production server, the static_deploy folder is not correct